sandesh2526/java-prep/Things.md

 NOTE: Having different return type is not sufficient to distinguish overloaded methods.

+If you try to overload methods with the with just return types you will get a compilation error with dublicate method warning.

 ## Memory allocation for objects in Java

 All objects are allocated memory at runtime using the 'new' keyword.
 The object will continue to exists as long as there is a refernce to the object.
 Once all the references to the object are removed, the memory occupied by the object is freed in next garbage collection cycle.